/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • National Crafts Museum

-This morning we visit the ateliers and stores of several craftsmen who continue to practice traditional Japanese crafts: papermaking, bamboo weaving and pottery.
-From these master craftsmen we will learn of the techniques, discipline and philosophies that are essential for the creation of each piece.
+This morning we visit a renown local ceramics studio.
+From the master craftsmen who follow traditional methods, we will learn of the techniques, discipline and philosophies that are essential for the creation of each piece.

 We then visit Kanazawa Castle, the seat of power of the local Maeda clan, hereditary feudal lords (daimyo) of the Kaga province from 1583.
 Burnt down on a number of occasions, only the superb Ishikawa Gate and the Sanjikken Nagaya samurai dwelling survive from the original construction.